-The Residence Life and Housing (RLH) Department strives to create a living environment that supports the growth and development of all residents in a community characterized by mutual respect.
+The Residence Life and Housing (RLH) Department strives to create a living environment that supports the growth and development of all residents in a community characterized by mutual respect and an appreciation for diversity.

-The RLH Department is responsible for the overall functioning of the College's residence program.
+Residential Life and Housing is responsible for the overall functioning of the College's residence program.
 As a residential college, New England College considers the experience of living on campus to be an extension of the learning that occurs in the classroom.
-We consider the on-campus living experience to be an essential developmental tool designed to enhance the mission of the College by helping students develop critical thinking and communication skills along with a heightened appreciation for diversity and self awareness.
-All residential students are encouraged to actively participate in and are expected to support the programs and procedures employed by RLH staff.
+We consider living on campus to be an essential developmental experience designed to help students develop skills such as critical thinking and problem solving leading to an overall sense of self and purpose.
+All residential students are encouraged to actively participate in all of the programs and procedures planned by the Residential Life staff.

-A listing of College housing policies are contained in the Student Handbook, The Compass which can be found online at https://www.nec.edu/student-life/student-handbook.
+A listing of College housing policies are contained in the Student Handbook, The Compass which can be found on-line.
 The residence halls at NEC are reserved solely for registered, full-time NEC students.
-As a residential College, NEC requires all students to live in College-owned-and-managed residence facilities for at least two-academic years and/or 4 academic semesters.
-Exceptions to this policy are made on an individual basis through the Contract Release and/or Housing Requirement Exception process.
-Please note, students who are 21 years of age or older, veteran status, married, civil-unioned, or who have a child(-ren) may be exempt from the housing requirements.
-Please contact the Housing Office for more information.
-Exemptions for financial and medical reasons would require documentation and be made only through the Director of Student Financial Services and the Coordinator of Learning Services.
-Please contact the Housing Office for more information.
+As a residential College, NEC requires all students to live in College owned residential facilities for at least three academic years and/or 6 academic semesters.
+Students who are 23 years of age or older, veteran status, married, civil-unioned, living with a parent or guardian in a neighboring town, or who have a child may be exempt from the housing requirement.
+Exemptions for financial or medical reasons require documentation and can be made through the Director of Student Financial Services or the Director of Disability Services.
 All housing contracts are binding agreements made for the entire academic year.
 Students are subject to meal plan requirements based on their residence location.

-Current students who are required to live on campus for the following academic year and who do not select a room and meal plan during the room selection process will, as of May 30th, be assigned a campus residence hall/house room and a 15-meal plan and charged accordingly.
-Likewise, new students who are required to live on campus who do not submit completed Housing and Meal Plan contracts by August 15 will be assigned a room and a 15-meal plan and charged accordingly.
+Returning students who are required to fulfill their residency requirement for the following academic year and who do not select a room and meal plan during the room selection process will be assigned an on-campus room and a 15-meal plan and charged accordingly.
+New students who are required to live on-campus who do not submit a housing and meal plan contract will be assigned a room and a 15-meal plan and charged accordingly.
+Students who choose not to occupy their assigned room will be charged for the full cost of their room based on the above stated requirements.
+Likewise, students who choose not to use their meal plan will be charged for the full cost of the meal plan based on the above stated requirements.
+Please contact the Residential Life and Housing Office for more information regarding our housing and meal plan policies.